Pay policy statement

 Definitions

-To support the transparency of the pay policy statement, definitions for common words / phrases that are used throughout are described below.
+To support the transparency of the pay policy statement, definitions for common words / phrases used throughout this statement are described below.

 Remuneration